ibm-granite/granite-code-ide/README.md

 - Use file and method references in your message to provide relevant context.
 For example, if you want the model to create a method that is similar to another method, add _"similar to `@<method>`"_ to your message.
 - If you find the answers become less relevant, or if you start a new task, create a new chat conversation, and work from there.
 It is better to have many short chat conversations, each with a specific context, rather than one large conversation that might confuse the model with different and unrelated chat messages.

-IBM Granite.Code and the Granite code models are created to answer questions that are related to code, general programming, and software engineering.
-The IDE doesn't restrict you in asking any kind of question, but keep in mind that the quality for nonprogramming questions isn't what you experience from noncode LLMs.
+BM Granite.Code and the Granite code models are created to answer questions that are related to code, general programming, and software engineering.
+While the IDE doesn’t restrict your questions or prompts, the Granite Code models were not designed for language tasks and are not appropriate for such use.
+Any such use is at your own risk, and you may not rely on resulting output.
+Please validate all output independently and consider deploying a Hate Abuse Profanity (HAP) filter.

 ## Using in-editor code completion and comment-to-code